learn-co-curriculum/puts-print-and-return-readme/README.md

 ### Return Values of Methods

+Methods are like vending machines.
+When you use a vending machine you just put in two arguments, the number (C7) and your money.
+We already know how to use arguments, but then your vending machine might do two things, one, it will make a noise saying that everything worked, beep beep.
+Then it actually does something...it gives you the soda.
+The soda is the return type, you then call the drink method on that soda and enjoy it.
+But those beeps?
+Are you able to do anything with them?
+Nope!
+That's like puts, it just tells you stuff and then goes into the ether!
+Gone forever.

 Every method in Ruby returns a value by default, even custom ones.
 This returned value will be the value of the last statement.

 For example, let's look at this method called `restaurant`: